 There's a lot of overlap with our countries when it comes to things to do in your free time — every city in Europe has pretty buildings, yummy pastries, cool churches, etc — but one of the main differences between our available countries is the overall feel.
 Are you looking for a pulsing city, sprawled out between towering skyscrapers and rolling parks, or would you rather have a smaller Old Town that's more walkable, something you can explore in a day or two?

 In cities like Moscow and Kiev, you'll be getting around using the metro because you'll likely be living in cities that encompass several neighborhoods and sections of the city.
 These cities are huge and full of parks, cathedrals, museums, and more to explore.
 You could spend weekend after weekend touring different parts of your capital city and feel like you've hopped over to new cities, all without actually leaving.

 Or, maybe you'll be happier in a capital city that feels smaller; it's more compact, less spread out, and you'll get around using a trolley car or bus to get around, rather than a metro.
-For volunteers in Poland and Lithuania, this is more of what your semester will be like.
+For volunteers in Lithuania, this is more of what your semester will be like.
 Your city center is more localized, giving you the chance to get very familiar with what's in your neighborhood and the downtown area, and become a regular at the same cafes or ice cream shops.

 Your Travel Plans